slack-samples/bolt-java-starter-template/README.md

 [`logback-classic`](https://mvnrepository.com/artifact/ch.qos.logback/logback-classic) is imported as a dependency to configure the logs of the project, this configuration is defined in a [logback.xml](https://logback.qos.ch/manual/configuration.html) found `src/main/resources/logback.xml`.
 Note that by default the project should be logging `debug` level logs for slack dependencies.

+### Tests

+This project provides some sample unit tests.
+They can be found in `src/test`.
+They are to be used as examples to show how unit tests can be implemented. **As you modify this project don't hesitate to modify, add, or remove these tests.**

 <details><summary><h2>App Distribution / OAuth</h2></summary>
 <div>